Configuring Accounts and RegistrationPhabricator User Documentation (Configuration)

 phabricator/ $ ./bin/auth recover <username>

-...where <username> is the admin account username you want to recover access to.
-This will give you a link which will log you in as the specified administrative user.
+...where <username> is the account username you want to recover access to.
+This will generate a link which will log you in as the specified user.

 To manage accounts from the web, login as an administrator account and go to /people/ or click "People" on the homepage.
 Provided you're an admin, you'll see options to create or edit accounts.